TristanCopley/TristanCopley/README.md

 ### <samp>&gt; Hi there, I'm <b> Tristan Copley </b>

-I am a full-stack software engineer and game developer.
+I am a full-stack web developer, software engineer and game developer.
 I love coding, working out, speaking and gaming.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
-That's why I like to make things that make a difference.
+As a versatile developer I have many projects where I have proven my skills and created inspiring, powerful and engaging products.
+I have many [web apps running](https://github.com/TristanCopley/), [web games](https://github.com/TristanCopley/), and have an extremely strong grasp of [data structures and algorithms](https://leetcode.com/TristanCopley/).

 **Things about me:**